-Design grades for all buildings shall be set to ensure that water is directed away from the building and neighbouring properties and toward the adjacent street.

-- ii.
-Existing grades, as set by the average grade of neighbouring properties, shall be maintained. - iii.
-Landscape design shall incorporate strategies to minimize stormwater run-off and reduce water consumption.
+- Design grades for all buildings shall be set to ensure that water is directed away from the building and neighbouring properties and toward the adjacent street. - Existing grades, as set by the average grade of neighbouring properties, shall be maintained. - Landscape design shall incorporate strategies to minimize stormwater run-off and reduce water consumption. - iv.
+Basements are not permitted within detached accessory dwelling units.